Health & Safety at Camp Knutson

 In the event of an emergency, we are just moments from advanced medical care.
 We have established strong relationships with local paramedics, police and fire departments.
 The camp is located within minutes of emergency medical services and a medical clinic.
 In an emergency, we do our best to be in consistent communication with the camper’s parents or guardians.

-Disinfecting: Prior to your visit, your cabin will be fully disinfected using CDC approved disinfectant that is also EPA certified.
+Prior to each camp, the cabins will be fully disinfected using CDC approved disinfectant that is also EPA certified.
 Each cabin’s high touch points will be cleaned with chemicals aimed at killing viruses.
 This includes door handles, light switches, thermostats, all dishes and cooking utensils, and coffee makers.
-In addition, we aim to have at least 30 hours of unoccupied time in each cabin between visitors.
+In addition, we aim to have at least 24 hours of unoccupied time in each cabin between visitors.

 Should you have any specific questions or concerns about our safety policies, procedures or practices, please contact Jared Griffin or Caitlin Malin.